ScionFL: Efficient and Robust Secure Quantized Aggregation: Problem Statement

-The~\enquote{global scales} approach is appealing due to its simplicity.
-However, it has several drawbacks: (1) it requires a preliminary communication stage, (2) it reveals the global extreme values~(even if they are computed securely across all clients), and (3) the reconstruction error~(i.e., the NMSE) is increased as it now depends on the extreme values across all round participants.
+\myparatight{Linear SQ Techniques} A key requirement of being able to perform secure aggregation~\emph{efficiently} is being able to aggregate client gradients in their compressed~(i.e., quantized) form.
+The schemes with this property are called~\enquote{linear} henceforth.
+One approach involves a~\enquote{global scales} method, where each client securely learns the maximal and the minimal value across all gradients, i.e.,~$\stepmax{} = \max_c \{\stepmax{X_c}\}$ and $\stepmin{} = \min_c \{\stepmin{X_c}\}$.\footnote{This approach resembles \enquote{scaler sharing} in TernGrad~\cite{NIPS:WenXYWWCL17}.} Despite its simplicity, this method has several drawbacks:~(i)~it requires a preliminary communication stage, (ii)~it reveals the global extreme values~(even if they are computed securely across all clients), and~(iii)~the reconstruction error~(i.e., the NMSE) is increased as it now depends on the extreme values across all round participants.
 Accordingly, we also consider a second approach where each client continues to use its own~\enquote{local scales}.
-Since plainly using individual scales is not~\enquote{linear}, i.e., it does not allow for aggregating the quantized gradients efficiently without decoding them, to realize this approach, we use a known approximation~\cite{ARXIV:BAT20} and adapt it to our setting~(cf.~\S\ref{sec:SepAgg}).
+Since plainly using individual scales is not~\enquote{linear}, i.e., it does not allow for aggregating the quantized gradients efficiently without decoding them, to realize this approach, we use a known approximation~\cite{ARXIV:BAT20} and adapt it to our setting~(cf.~\secref{sec:SepAgg}).

-While in this work we focus on the mentioned vanilla~SQ, SQ with random rotation as well as~SQ with~Kashin's representation, our framework seamlessly supports any~\enquote{linear} quantization scheme, namely, any quantization technique that allows for aggregation in a compressed form.
+While we focus on the mentioned vanilla~SQ, SQ with random rotation~\cite{ICML:SureshYKM17} and~SQ with~Kashin's representation~\cite{ARXIV:CKMT18,TIT:LyubarskiiV10,ARXIV:SSR20}, our framework seamlessly supports any~\enquote{linear} quantization scheme, namely, any quantization technique that allows for aggregation in a compressed form~(cf.~\secref{sec:extension-multi-bit}).

+\myparatight{Other Approaches} We acknowledge recent advances in gradient quantization~\cite{nips:VargaftikBPMBM21, icml:VargaftikBPMBM22, iclr:DaviesGMAA21,ARXIV:Ran22}), but these non-linear techniques are less applicable to our framework.